-If you are struggling with drug addiction, specifically opiate addiction, it is likely you are not in the right frame of mind to attempt something of this magnitude without supervision.
+If you are struggling with drug addiction, specifically opiate addiction, it is likely you are not in the right frame of mind to attempt a detox without supervision.
 Trying to detox alone can have serious repercussions, so it is in the person’s best interest to mitigate risks at any point possible.

-If you do decide to be at home, a safe at-home detox must begin with a doctor’s blessing.
+If you decide to be at home, a safe at-home detox must begin with a doctor’s blessing.
 You must consult with an addiction specialist first who can be your guide through the rigorous process.
-What a specialist offers is they can thoroughly assess your status and warn you of potential risks associated with detoxing from opiates at home.
-They will ask specific questions related to your drug history such as:

 - How long have you been using drugs?